 Improving Sleep Quality

 Having a good night’s sleep on a regular basis is vital for good health.
-It is during sleep that our bodies take the time to grow, renew and repair, and without enough sleep.
+It is during sleep that our bodies take the time to grow, renew and repair.
 A lack of quality sleep will do more than just leave you feeling tired, it will also cause you to feel weak, disoriented, and depressed.
-Ultimately, this will lower your ability to fight infections and leave you more susceptible to illness.
+Ultimately, this could lower your ability to fight infections and leave you more susceptible to illness.

 In addition to getting enough sleep, you also need to be aware of whether or not you are getting good, quality sleep.
 When you wake up, you should feel refreshed and full of energy that will allow you to tackle the day ahead.
 If you find yourself waking up frequently throughout the night and constantly tossing and turning, then you might need to make some changes to your sleeping habits before your start to experience more permanent side effects.

 When examining the factors that might be negatively affecting your sleep, the most obvious place to start is by taking a look at your bedroom and you bed:

 1. Is your bed comfortable and does your mattress support your back and muscles adequately?